leyhline/Lagrange/_drafts/creating-a-vagrant-base-box.md

 ## Step 1: Create the VM and install Fedora

-I'll be mainly using the [`virt-manager`](https://virt-manager.org/) GUI because I'm lazy.
+We'll be mainly using the [`virt-manager`](https://virt-manager.org/) GUI because I'm lazy.
 But wait!
 This will do some kind of metadata preallocation when creating the VM image, resulting in a really large file on the host system.[^preallocation] There's no way to change this from the GUI so we first need to create the storage using the command line.
 Let's take a look at `man qemu-img`:

 [^preallocation]: Actually, it's a bit more complicated.
 With metadata preallocation the image files won't actually use up the disk space but when reading the file attributes (with e.g. `ls -l`) the maximum size is displayed.